HectorRicardo/simple-music-app/README.md

 and once we have a full understanding of them, we can start working on the app's implementation.

-To understand the Android music app architecture, we first need to explicitly list out some of the expectations that a decent Android music-playing app must
+To understand the Android music app architecture, we first need to have in mind some of the expectations that a decent Android music-playing app must fulfill:
-fulfill:

-  - **Expectation 1**: The app's music player should be controllable not only from the app's UI, but also from other places, such as:
+  - **Expectation 1**: The app's music player should be consistently controllable not only from the app's UI, but also from other places (aka "**controllers**"), such as:
       - the notification bar/lock screen (your app should provide a notification for the player)
       - Google Assistant
-      - other devices/apps (see Expectation 2).
-  - **Expectation 2**: The app's player should be discoverable to companion devices, such as Android Auto and Wear OS.
-Depending on your use case, your app's player might also need to be discoverable by other apps.
-      - Once discovered, your app's player should be able to be controlled from the discoverer entities, as per Expectation 1.
+      - external media hardware buttons
+      - Android Auto
+      - Wear OS
+      - other custom apps (might not be necessary, depending on your use case).
-      - Depending on your use case, you may also allow the discoverer entities to access your app's music library (songs, playlists, albums, artists, etc..).
+  - **Expectation 2**: Android Auto, Wear OS, and other custom controlling apps should be able to access and browse the music library (songs, playlists, albums, artists, etc..). offered by your app.
   - **Expectation 3**: The app should keep playing in the background even if the user minimizes it, switches to another app, or locks the screen.

-These are not all the expectations, but they are enough so I can give a rationale for the architecture that I'm about to present.

-To meet these expectations, the Android music app architecture is split into two
-parts:
-  - The `MediaController`-`MediaSession` part: used to meet Expectation 1.
-  - The `MediaBrowser`-`MediaBrowserService` part: used to meet Expectations 2
-    and 3.

-These two part are then combined together to form the complete music app architecture.

-I'm going to explain these two parts.
-Once I'm done explaining them, the Android music app architecture will fully make sense, and we will be able to start working on our app's code.

-# The `MediaController`-`MediaSession` part

-This architectural part is used to fulfill Expectation 1, which I repeat here below for convenience:
+To meet these expectations, we need to architect our app in 5 overall/general steps, which I outline below.
+I'm gonna be explaining these 5 steps in the next sections, so don't worry if they don't make sense in the first read.
+  1. Wrap your player inside a **media session** (that is, abstract your player and put it behind a media session).
+  2. Wrap the media session inside a **media browser service**.
+  3. From your UI activity, connect to the media browser service using a **media browser**.
+  4. Once your activity is connected to the service, create a **media controller** linked to the media session created in step 1.
+  5. Finally, use the media controller to control (send commands to) the player.
+     (Technically speaking, the media controller sends the commands to the media session, and the latter forwards the commands to the player).

+# Step 1.
+Wrap your player inside a media session

-> The app's music player should be controllable not only from the app's UI,
+The first expectation listed above states that the player should be controllable from several places (aka **controllers**), not only from your own app's UI.
+To fulfill this expectation, several steps must be taken.
+This section describes the first step.
-> but also from other places, such as:
->  - the device's/peripherals' hardware media buttons
->  - the notification bar/lock screen (your app should provide a notification
->    for the player)
->  - Google Assistant
->  - other devices/apps

-For the sake of the explanation, let's give these "places" a name so we can refer to them easily.
-These places are really player controlling mechanisms, so let's call them "*contmechs*" (short for **cont**roller **mech**anisms).

-> NOTE: The word "contmech" doesn't exist, either in the dictionary or in the
-> Android docs.
-It's a word I just invented to make it easier to refer to the
-> "places" listed in bullets in Expectation 1.

-To fulfill Expectation 1, we need to abstract the player from the rest of the app.
-That is, we need to separate the player into a decoupled, standalone Android module that is callable from any of the contmechs listed above.
+The first step needed to fulfill this requirement is that we need to abstract the player from the rest of your app.
+That is, we need to separate the player into a decoupled Android module that is callable from any of the previously listed controllers.

 Hold on...didn't we do that already?
 Wasn't the initial assumption of this guide that the player is already implemented and abstracted, and we just care about